tubagokhan/GUSUM/README.md

 # GUSUM

 This is an implementation of the  GUSUM ( as shorthand for Graph-Based Unsupervised Summarization) which a simple, yet effective approach to improving the state of the art in graph-based unsupervised extractive text summarization.
+Full Paper: https://aclanthology.org/2022.textgraphs-1.5

 ## Installation